plasmatech8/react-practice/Become a React Developer/React.js Building an Interface/README.md

 }
 ```
 If you go into the Components tab in your browser, and click on the App component, you can see the props, state and source file.

+### Keys

+When you loop to create multiple elements, you need to add a `key` attribute.

+You might need to use a primary key, or add index as you loop through (either using enumeration or tracking the lastIndex).